pyeventsourcing/eventsourcing/README.md

         'internet'
     ]

-    # Check values are (or aren't visibible) in the database.
+    # Check values are (or aren't visible) in the database.
     values = [b'dinosaurs', b'trucks', b'internet']
     if expect_visible_in_db:
         expected_num_visible = len(values)